 "We both seem to see it that way," Ragma said.
 "He does not.
 Neither do some of those-such as the guard-who cooperated with him in the venture."

 "What, specifically, did they plan on doing?"

 "Their intention was to wait for a time, until your relations with the other races had broadened and the benefits of this association had become firmly fixed in the public mind.
 At that point they would announce that the starstone was a fake-a fact readily verifiable by extraterrestrial authorities-and then proclaim that they were holding the real one to ransom.
-The price, of course, was to be the return of the crown jewels."
+The price, of course, was to be the return of the crown iewels."

 "So a screwball group was behind it.
-That even explains a certain toast I overheard in my apartment.
-They were doubtless waiting to question me, to learn where to go to steal it back $\frac{1}{2}$
+That even explains a certain toast I overheard in it back again."